toopher/toopher-radius/cygwin/README.md

     ./staticperl instcpan Net::SSLeay

 #### Perl syntax/function errors
-If the build output contains errors regarding Perl syntax or incorrect function calls, make sure that you are using the perl that was built with staticperl in `.staticperl/bin`
+If the build output contains errors regarding Perl syntax or incorrect function calls, make sure that you are using the perl that was built with staticperl (`.staticperl/bin/perl`)

 #### Missing cyggcc_s-1.dll
 If you are missing `/bin/cyggcc_s-1.dll`, make sure that you are running a 32-bit version of Cygwin